akka/akka-projection/akka-distributed-cluster-docs/src/main/paradox/guide/3-active-active.md

-## Part 3: Active-active
+# Part 3: Active-active

 For an Active-Active shopping cart, the same service will run in different data centers or cloud regions - each called a replica.

-### Turning the shopping cart into a Replicated Entity
+## Turning the shopping cart into a Replicated Entity

-FIXME show off RES API and all that is in the
+FIXME show off RES API

-### Filters
+## Filters

 By default, events from all Replicated Event Sourced entities are replicated.